nqchieutb01/crawl_xsmb/README.md

-# Crawl data kết quả sổ xố Miền Bắc và phân tích
+# Crawl data of the Northern Vietnam lottery results and analyze.
+We crawled data about 5000 days of the Northern Vietnam lottery results, and analyzed it.